AH: Morning Quarters: September 9th

-250909-N-GF276-1001 FORT GEORGE G. MEADE, MD.
+250910-N-MH015-1001 FORT GEORGE G. MEADE, MD.
 (SEP.
-09, 2025) On today's Morning Quarters, we discuss USS Higgins' bilateral exercise with Japan, the Gerald R. Ford Carrier Strike Group conducting a three week exercise in the artic, and the annual Theater Undersea Warfare Symposium.
+10, 2025) On today's Morning Quarters, we discuss MCPON Perryman's priorities to the fleet, the Japan Maritime Self-Defense Force hosting Vice Adm.
+Kacher for the "Kondankai" annual bilateral meeting September 4th, and USS America pulling into Pearl Harbor, Hawaii September 8th.
 For more content like this, find us on Apple Podcast, or search "All Hands Update" on the All Hands Magazine YouTube channel.
-(U.S. Navy audio production by Mass Communication Specialist 2nd Class Preston Cash).
+(U.S. Navy audio production by Mass Communication Specialist 2nd Class Joseph Calabrese).

 |Date Taken: